HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       [workflow]
       # Workflow mode dispatched by `hmp run`.
       # mode = ""  # REQUIRED
+      # Profile the run with pyinstrument (honored by the hmp CLI; the --profile flag wins over this field). true writes <config>.profile.html next to the config; a string sets the HTML report path.
+      profile = false

 .. dropdown:: ``[workspace]`` (WorkspaceConfig)
    :icon: gear